rust-lang/rust/src/doc/rustc-dev-guide/src/salsa.md

 downstream computation until it finds one that isn't changed.
 At that point, it won't check other derived computations since they wouldn't need to change.

-It's is helpful to think about this as a graph with nodes.
+It's helpful to think about this as a graph with nodes.
 Each derived value has a dependency on other values, which could themselves be either base or derived.
 Base values don't have a dependency.